jgm/skylighting/skylighting/README.md

 A command-line highlighter program, `skylighting`, is also provided.

-This project is divided up into two packages:
+This project is divided up into five packages:

- * `skylighting-core`: this provides KDE XML parsing, data types, and output formatters.
+ * `skylighting-core`: this provides KDE XML parsing, data types, and a tokenizer.
 This includes the core functionality of the skylighting project licensed under the BSD3 license, along with the KDE XML files, some of which are licensed under the LGPL or GPL.
 This package does not provide any built-in parsers corresponding to the XML descriptions, however.
 For that, use `skylighting`.
+* `skylighting-format-ansi`: this provides formatters for rendering skylighting tokens as colored ANSI text.
+* `skylighting-format-blaze-html`: this provides formatters for rendering skylighting tokens as HTML, using the `blaze-html` library.
+* `skylighting-format-latex`: this provides formatters for rendering skylighting tokens as LaTeX.
- * `skylighting`: this exposes the `skylighting-core` API but also provides bundled Haskell parser modules derived from the XML descriptions in the `core` package.
+* `skylighting`: this exposes the `skylighting-core` API and ANSI, HTML, and LaTeX formatters, and also provides bundled Haskell parser modules derived from the XML descriptions in the `core` package.
 This package is entirely licensed under the GPL.